 At Westminster, music is a huge part of school life.
 Individual tuition, plenty of after-school clubs and a variety of school concerts mean boys are fully immersed in musicality throughout their time at WUS.
 Despite championing naturally gifted musicians, the school does also encourage all pupils to enjoy taking part in the musical opportunities it offers.

 This high standard is also evident in the A level grades achieved at Westminster.
-76% of A2 grades were awarded at A* or A in 2019.
+92% of A Level grades were awarded at A* or A in 2022.
 The school has the highest Oxbridge acceptance rate in the UK, with about half of its sixth form students going on to study there.
-In 2020, 39 Westminster students went to Cambridge, and 32 went to Oxford.
+In 2022, 35 Westminster students went to Cambridge, and 42 went to Oxford.

 Fee assistance is available at Westminster, with £1.4m worth of bursary support provided each year.

 Bursaries are available for up to 100% of the fees and those granted a full bursary receive additional support in the way of uniform costs and compulsory school expenditures.
 You can find more information on how to apply for a bursary on the Westminster Under School website.

 We find Open Events to be incredibly helpful to children and their parents.
 Even if you are already certain you will apply to Westminster, attending an event will allow you to answer any burning questions.
 Your son can also familiarise himself with the school, teachers and the grounds, making sitting the written exam and attending the interview a much less daunting prospect.

 The 11+ Open Morning for 2024 entry is scheduled for the 23rd of September 2023 and is available to book via the school website.

 Address: Westminster Under School, 27 Vincent Square, London, SW1P 2NN